BasilAldwin/BrainFlow-Keyboard-Control/README.md

-# BrainFlow-Keyboard-Control
-You can now eat food and scroll facebook no hands!
 BrainFlow Keyboard Control
+You can now eat food and scroll Facebook with no hands!

 A versatile, web-based Brain-Computer Interface (BCI) application that translates brainwave signals into fully configurable keyboard commands.
 This project uses the powerful BrainFlow library to ensure compatibility with a wide range of EEG hardware and provides a user-friendly interface for real-time control and visualization.

-Wrote this with Gemini 2.5 PRO (Ican'tCode.JPG)

 Core Features
 Web-Based GUI: Control everything from a clean, modern interface in your web browser.
 No complex command-line arguments needed.